Pharmacogenetics

 What is analysed in pharmacogenetics?

-Pharmacogenetics Enables Personalized Medication
+Pharmacogenetics enables Personalized Medication

 Pharmacogenetics plays an important role in a large number of indications.
-The PGXperts System contains evidence-based data on more than 150 drugs that are influenced by genetics (gene-drug pair) and can be used for various indications.
+The PGXperts System contains evidence-based data on more than 150 drugs that are effected by genetics (gene-drug pair) and can be used for various indications.

-How does PGx help the attending physician?
+How does PGx support physicians?

 In this way, risks can be avoided even before a drug is taken and side effects that have already occurred can be identified and reduced.
 This complements existing diagnostic procedures as a decision-making aid and follows the approach of personalized medicine.